writedan/divine-office/docs/notes.md

 The third solution is to use the propers of the Circumcision at the hours and read lessons about the Nativity until the Sunday occurs between January 14 and January 20.
 I do like this one because it maintains the octave of the Epiphany (one of four with Christmas, Easter, Pentecost).
 There would have to be six days, for which we could use the lessons given in the reformed rite for the days between Circumcision and a Sunday-fixed Epiphany.
 Hours celebrated as on the Circumcision, i.e. responsories and antiphons.
 Benedictus and Magnificat would use those left over from the octave of the Nativity.
 The only question is that of the collect, since these are divorced from any Sunday.
 I believe the "missing" collect from the Sundays after Epiphany from the Roman use (versus Sarum) works well here, especially if we use it for the Sunday after Epihpany which otherwise uses that of the Epiphany itself.

 All the foregoing options are unsatisfactory in their own ways, but all are superior to the Roman custom of sustaining ferial readings throuh discordant sanctoral days, and moreover of beginning Romans within Christmas.

+It is therefore my determination to maintain the octave of the Epiphany, to be followed by up to six ferial days "in Christmastide", which will generally use the propers of the Circumcision, with proper lessons of Matins.
+Each day will be 3 lect.

 == Post Pentecost ==